 The goal of this project is to design and prototype a personal, open-source, three-dimensional inkjet printer.
 At this stage in the project the prototype has just recently became operational.
 For that reason, the actual performance data and results of the prototype are limited.
 The team has conducted an experiment involving two printing trials.
 These two trials involved printing a single gear, the first one scaled 1:1 and the second one scaled up to 2:1 with a few adjustments to the printer settings.
 Although the results were not optimum, they were still better than the results of numerous projects of a similar nature.
 Prior to the full system tests of the prototype, the team has been successful in small-scale performance tests.
 Printing in two-dimensions on a sheet of paper and thin layer of powder has been successful.
 A layer of a test square has been printed on paper and powder.
 In addition, a CAD model of a small gear was successfully sliced and transferred into printing instructions by the Computer Host Software, and printed on a sheet paper as well as a thin layer of powder.

 The major subsystems of the prototype include: the Rolling Mechanism, Frame, X/Y Translation System, Powder Platforms, Microcontroller, Computer Host Software, and the Electronics.
 Our team is still striving to achieve the lowest possible cost, while maintaining a superior level of quality.
-To minimize costs, the frame was assembled using Baltic birch plywood and wood screws.
+To minimize costs, the frame was assembled using Baltic Birch plywood and wood screws.
 To ensure quality, the X/Y translation system was redesigned and built based on that of standard tabletop CNC machines.

 Numerous design activities and decisions deem our prototype more desirable than the competition.
 For example, the Powder Platforms Subsystem incorporates a Teflon-to-glass relationship; rather than most of the other similar models who leave a clearance between their platforms and the walls of the chamber, our prototype found an excellent solution that eliminates the clearance AND minimizes friction while the platform is in motion.
 A second superiority of our prototype is the X/Y translation System.
 We chose to sacrifice a small amount of funding in order to have a significant increase on simplicity and quality.
 The translation system is that of common tabletop CNC machines.
-It is simple to assemble, functions much better that designs of similar prototypes, and ensures uniform motion of the X/Y carriage, which ensures consistent quality.
+It is simple to assemble, functions much better than designs of similar prototypes, and ensures uniform motion of the X/Y carriage, which ensures consistent quality.

 This printer is expected to have the capability of producing high quality, low-cost models for our client.
 Initial goals included: keeping the total cost of this project under $1000, not exceeding a printer size of 2x1.5x1.5 ft. while providing a build volume of at least 6𝑖𝑛3, have an average printing speed of less than 2 minutes per layer, and be capable of printing layers at least 500 microns thick with a resolution of at least 96 DPI.